Waaqeffanna

-Waaqeffanna is an ethnic religion indigenous to the Oromo people in the Horn of Africa.
-The word Waaqeffanna derives from the word Waaqa, is the ancient name for the Creator in the Cushitic languages of both the Oromo people and Somali people in the Horn of Africa.
+Waaqeffanna is an ethnic religion indigenous to the Oromo people in the Horn of Africa as well as other Cushitic speaking peoples.
+The word Waaqeffanna, deriving from the word Waaqa, is the ancient name for Creator in various Cushitic languages including the Oromo people and Somali people.
 The followers of the Waaqeffanna religion are called Waaqeffataa and they believe in the supreme being Waaqa Tokkicha (the one God).
-It is estimated that about 3% of the Oromo population, which is 1,095,000 Oromos, in present day Ethiopia actively practice this religion.
-Some put the number around 300,000 depending on how many subsets of the religion you include.
-This number is still up for debate by many African religion scholars.
+It is estimated that about 23% of the Oromo population, which is 8,095,000 Oromos, in present-day Ethiopia actively practice this religion.
+Some put the number around 5,000,000, depending on how many subsets of the religion one includes.
+This number is still up for debate by many African religious scholars.

 Belief

-The main religious belief of Waaqeffanna is that Waaqa (the creator) is the father and creator of the universe and has many manifestations known as Ayyaana.
+The main religious belief of Waaqeffanna is that Waaqa (the creator) is the creator of the universe and has many manifestations known as Ayyaana.
 The Ayyaana serve as intermediary spirits between Waaqa and his creations.
 The Ayyaana (spirits) are known to possess chosen men and women, who are then given the title Qallu and Qallitti respectively.
 All Uuma (creatures) are believed to be assigned an Ayyaana by Waaqa for guidance and protection.

 Waaqeffataas live according to Safuu, the moral and legal principles that guide the interactions of humans with Waaqa.
 The breach of Safuu is regarded a sin and is condemned by Waaqa.

 Waaqa

 Waaqa is the supreme being and is omniscient, omni-benevolent and omnipotent.
 He is also just and loving.
 This supreme being is addressed through a variety of names in the different regions and many believe that the term Waaqa means 'the God with many names'.
-The Oromo people also use the term Waaqa Gurr'acha to address the creator, which translates as 'the black God'.
-The term is believed to indicate that Waaqa is the origin of everything, is mysterious and he is the one that can not be interfered with.
+The Oromo people also use the term Waaqa Gurr'acha to address the creator, which translates as “Black(Gurracha)God'(Waaqa).
+The term is believed to indicate that Waaqa is the origin of everything, is mysterious and they are the one that can not be interfered with.